NetCordDev/NetCord/Documentation/guides/services/preconditions.md

 namespace MyBot;

-public class RequireDiscriminatorAttribute<TContext> : PreconditionAttribute<TContext> where TContext : IContext, IUserContext // We use generics to make our attribute usable in text commands, application commands and interactions at the same time
+// We use generics to make our attribute usable for text commands, application commands and interactions at the same time public class RequireDiscriminatorAttribute<TContext> : PreconditionAttribute<TContext> where TContext : IContext, IUserContext
 {
     private readonly ushort _discriminator;